m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 With Badriguel gone - the visual of the hatch closing over her face is a powerful one - Ramius is forced to be the harsh voice of military authority, which is probably for the best in the long run.
 One of this episode's motifs seemed to be pairs - Athrun and Izak's dynamic has its similarities with Ramius/Badriguel, and we get another great visual as they say their goodbyes in a sunset that washes out everything else.

 ![](/handshake.jpg)

+Izak is too tsundere to say what he feels directly, but as he and Athrun walk in opposite directions he manages to make himself understood.